Get Started¶

 request header.In this notebook, we pluck it from a preset environment variable.

 Similarly, we parametrize the URL endpoint as an environment variable.
-The production API base url for the v0 API is
+The API base url is

 .Contact api@contrails.org to request a user account.